Takata faces questions over air bag fix as recalls expand

 Kelly did not say how soon his group would finish its work.
 “It is apparent to us that we have a lot of work in front of us,” he said.

-“We are confident that our new air bags are safe,” Takata said in a statement on Tuesday.
-The company has organized an “independent Quality Assurance Panel” led by former U.S. Transportation Secretary Samuel Skinner.
-That panel is conducting “a comprehensive review to ensure Takata’s current manufacturing procedures meet best practices,” the company said.
+“We are confident that our new air bags are safe,” Takata said in a statement on Tuesday, adding it is conducting “a comprehensive review to ensure Takata’s current manufacturing procedures meet best practices.”

 The Japanese supplier has been investigating air bag problems for more than seven years, but says it has narrowed the search only to “preliminary conclusions” linked to multiple factors.